AliceO2Group/AliceO2/devices/hough/README.md

     runHough 032

 the executable will load all the clusters from the emulated-tpc-clusters/event032 subdirectory.
+After the execution, a graphics file "clusters.pdf" will be created in the current directory depicting the coordinates of the loaded clusters.